Don’t Fall for It: 5 Common Things You Really DON’T Need At Home

 Stores want to sell you lots and lots of stuff, that’s their job.
 Your job is to figure out which things you can’t live without and which ones you should leave on the shelf.
 That’s where we come in.

-- Top sheet — Are you hip to this trend?
-I’m on board (Teresa is too).
+Are you hip to this trend?
+I’m on board (Teresa is, too).
 Forgoing a top sheet has made zero difference in my sleeping comfort, but a major difference in my laundry load and morning bed-making time.
 I’m a convert.

-- Matching nightstands or lamps — Of course retailers will try to convince you to shell out for two instead of one, but don’t blindly buy what you might not need.
+Of course, retailers will try to convince you to shell out for two instead of one, but don’t blindly buy what you might not need.
 Ask yourself, do both sides of your bed need the same storage?
 The same lighting situation?
 Do you even like the look of a matching set?
 If the answer is no then you’re probably a candidate for an unusual nightstand.

 C’mon, chime in.
 What do you happily do without at home?

 Refreshed from a post originally published 7.11.14 — AH